 If you plan to attend a school other than Naropa upon your re-entry, you must obtain a new I-20 from that school.
 See the International Student Advisor about this before you leave the country.

-You go only to Canada, Mexico or Caribbean islands other than Cuba for a period of not more than 30 days; and You re-enter the United States for the purpose of continuing your studies at the same school during the time your stay is valid (you must have Form I-94 and a recently endorsed Form I-20 to show this).
+You go only to Canada, Mexico, or Caribbean islands other than Cuba for a period of no more than 30 days; you re-enter the United States for the purpose of continuing your studies at the same school during the time your stay is valid (you must have Form I-94 and a recently endorsed Form I-20 to show this); and you do not have the notation 212 (d) (3) (A) on your Visa or Form I-94.